Living well means different things to different people

 At The Joint & Spine Center, we have a dedicated, skilled staff passionate about providing the best care possible to patients.
 It’s a team approach with incredible collaboration.
 Our surgeons, nurses and therapists follow best practices, which means that everyone is constantly bringing new learning back to the team.
 We continually strive to elevate our care.

 We also dedicate our 5th floor to joint and spine patients—a practice that we've found to be successful in aiding recovery.
-Joint replacement surgery at Valley Medical Center is scheduled on a Monday or Tuesday.
-Most patients leave the hospital by Friday, some as early as Wednesday.
+Joint replacement surgery at Valley Medical Center is scheduled on weekdays.
+Most patients leave the hospital the next day.
 Scheduling for spine surgery may vary.

 About The Joint Center

 Arthritis affects about 40 million Americans, or one in eight.
 Arthritis, other degenerative joint diseases, and joint injury rob people of mobility and independence over time.
 At The Joint Center orthopedic surgeons and staff are committed to battling joint disease and helping patients get back in the game.